isurumahesh/MovieConnect/README.md

 # MovieConnect API

+## Overview
+The **MovieConnect API** allows users to search for movies, retrieve detailed information, and fetch video URLs for streaming.
+It integrates with external services like OMDb and YouTube APIs for data enrichment, offering seamless movie-related functionalities to developers.

 ## Features
 - **Search Movie Details**: Search your favorite movies across multiple providers and get detailed movie information.
 - **Strategy Design Pattern**: Easily switch between multiple movie and video providers with a clean, extendable design.